decmaxn/AnsibleLab/README.md

 ### AWS ###

 * The frame work is complete, I will upload roles, vars and playbooks one by one, eventually making it a complete environment on AWS.
-* cd AWS, cd plays, and run something like ansible-playbook provision/ec2/test/us-west-2/vpc.yml -i ../inventory/ec2.py
+* cd AWS/plays, and run something like ansible-playbook provision/ec2/test/us-west-2/vpc.yml -i ../inventory/ec2.py
+* If you don't have aws profile properly defined yet, make sure you have set above environment variables before run asible.
+    ```sh
-* export AWS_ACCESS_KEY_ID='your access key'
+    export AWS_ACCESS_KEY_ID='your access key'
     export AWS_SECRET_ACCESS_KEY='your secret key'
-  If you don't have aws profile properly defined yet, make sure you have set above environment variables before run asible.
+    ```
-  * if it's properly defined, add AWS_PROFILE=profilename in front of the ansible-playbook command.
+* if you have aws profile properly defined, add AWS_PROFILE=profilename in front of the ansible-playbook command.
-    * To switch to another aws account requires 2fa, `source switchrole_2fa.sh` will get the environment variable set properly.
+    * if you have multiple aws profiles for different account, and switching to another aws account requires 2fa, `source switchrole_2fa.sh` will get the environment variable set properly.
+* I prefer to use script (with aws cli or python) as ansible vault pass file to get pass from aws parameter store.
+    * This way, we avoid save sensitive Ansible Vault encryption key on an shared ec2 instance.
+      * To complete this task, you need to set IAM role preperly for this ec2 instance to avoid put AWS keys on it.
-* To show the structure, vault password file is included in this repo, but there is only place holder in files been encrypted
+    * Text file with static encryption key works too, but it should be ignored by git.
+To show the structure, vault password file "vpass"is included in this repo.

 ### Who do I talk to? ###